vmbro/Aria-Operations-for-Logs/README.md

 ![2023-09-18_17-27-39](https://github.com/vmbro/Aria-Operations-for-Logs/assets/6716206/9d4174a1-1acc-44fa-80c3-4bf3ecee0542)

-## More details about scripts
+## More details about dashboards & queries

-You can visit my blog for.. and more detailed information.
+You can visit my blog for more detailed information.

+[Aria Operations for Logs #1 vCenter Failed Logins](https://vmbro.com/aria-operations-for-logs-1-vcenter-html-failed-login/) and more detailed information.

 ## License